section-engineering-education/engineering-education/content/articles/method-overriding-and-overloading-using-covariant-return-type-in-java/index.md

 - [Method Overloading](#method-overloading)

-### The Covariant Return type
+### The covariant return type
 The return statement returns control to the method's caller.
 Every Java method must have a return type stated before being used.
 A primitive type like `int`, `float`, `reference`, or `void` type can be the return value.

 As we said earlier, covariant return type means that a method's return type can be replaced with a narrower one when overridden in a subclass or child class.
 Here we will look deeper into how we can override methods using covariant return types.

 #### Rules regarding covariant return type
 For covariant return types, there are primarily three rules to keep in mind.

 Following is a list of them:
-- A subclass' overriding method should match its superclass or subclass' return type if the overriding method returns the same type.
+1. A subclass' overriding method should match its superclass or subclass' return type if the overriding method returns the same type.
-- Underlining methods in subclasses should not override methods in the parent class and vice versa.
+2. Underlining methods in subclasses should not override methods in the parent class and vice versa.
-- A developer can only use the covariant return type for object types, not primitive ones.
+3. A developer can only use the covariant return type for object types, not primitive ones.

 To demonstrate covariant return type, let's look at how we can override a method by adjusting its return type.